 - With the mixer on low speed, start pouring the sugar syrup into the egg whites in a very slow and steady stream, being careful not to hit the side of the bowl or the whisk.
 Keep going until it has all been added.

 - When the bowl feels completely cool, you can begin adding the butter.
 The butter must be at room temperature or it won't incorporate properly.
 Keep whisking the meringue on high speed while adding the butter one small chunk at a time.
-Let it mix in completely before adding the next tablespoon of butter3 sticks Butter
+Let it mix in completely before adding the next tablespoon of butter340 g (3 sticks) Unsalted Butter

 - If you aren't going to use the buttercream right away, store it in the fridge in an airtight container and then let it come back to room temperature and whip it on high again for a minute or two before using.